I picked this book up on a whim, when it was offered as an ARC (Advanced Reader Copy) on NetGalley, and thankfully the gamble paid off.

 Now I must say that this isn’t the kind of blurb/book I typically gravitate towards, but I was curious about the author, as I had heard about how she has a knack for mixing my two favorite things – food and romance – very well.

 And after reading this book, I have to agree with the popular opinion, she is indeed pretty good at it.

-Though I have a feeling that I will enjoy her debut (Coincidence of Coconut Cake) more than this one, because from the blurb, that one looks right up my alley.
+Though I have a feeling that I might enjoy her debut (Coincidence of Coconut Cake) more than this one, because from the blurb, that one looks right up my alley.
 So I am planning to read it pretty soon.
 Anyway, I digress.

 As far as this book is concerned, I must say that the setting of the orchard was definitely the highlight for me.

 Which, admittedly, is quite surprising even to me, because I am not what you would call an outdoorsy nature lover type; I am more of a housebound bookworm, one who cannot even figure out how to keep a single plant alive.

 But be that as it may, I loved reading about the Lund family orchard with the several varieties of apple trees, including Sanna’s favorite Looms, and how the life of some of the members of the family intertwined with the seasons & rhythms of nature.

 The writing was very atmospheric.
 I felt like I was right there in the apple orchard.
 I could smell the sweet scent of apples, hear the sounds of the crickets chirping, and feel the warm breeze rattling the trees, as I walked through the orchard in firefly light.
 It was almost like taking a vacation without leaving home.